kranthikumarkaranam/authify/README.md

 <br>

 <p style="font-weight: bold;">4.
-Access Expense Tracker:</p>
+Access Authify:</p>

-> Once the server is up and running, you can access the Expense Tracker application in your web browser by following these steps:
+> Once the server is up and running, you can access the Authify application in your web browser by following these steps:

 * Open your web browser.
 * Type `http://localhost:3000` in the address bar.
-* Press Enter to access the Expense Tracker application.
+* Press Enter to access the Authify application.

 <br>
 <br>